Metacarpal bones: Base

-The base (basis) or carpal extremity is of a cuboidal form, and broader behind than in front: it articulates with the carpal bones and with the adjoining metacarpal bones; its dorsal and volar surfaces are rough, for the attachment of ligaments.
+The base (basis) or carpal extremity is of a cuboidal form, and broader behind than in front.
+It articulates with the carpal bones and with the adjoining metacarpal bones while its dorsal and volar surfaces are rough, for the attachment of ligaments.

 Head

 The head (caput) or digital extremity presents an oblong surface markedly convex from before backward, less so transversely, and flattened from side to side; it articulates with the proximal phalanx.
 It is broader, and extends farther upward, on the volar than on the dorsal aspect, and is longer in the antero-posterior than in the transverse diameter.
 On either side of the head is a tubercle for the attachment of the collateral ligament of the metacarpophalangeal joint.

 The dorsal surface, broad and flat, supports the tendons of the extensor muscles.

 The volar surface is grooved in the middle line for the passage of the flexor tendons, and marked on either side by an articular eminence continuous with the terminal articular surface.